 The obvious cases of natural kinds with just these properties are the historical periods recognized by an explanatorily relevant periodization of the history of some phenomena or other.
-Suppose for the sake of argument that it is revealing of important causal factors in European history to distinguish, for any given political and economic region, between a feudal period on the one hand, and the period of transition to recognizably modern organization of trade, production and governance.
-If this is so, then the distinction in question will correspond, for each region, to two different natural categories of historical events and processes such that the consequences of an historical event will tend to be significantly determined by its situation with respect to this periodization.
-Of course, the natural historical periods in question would have "vague" boundaries--they would posses homeostatic property cluster explanatory definitions--but as we have seen this would not undermine their status as natural kinds in the sense appropriate to the accommodation thesis.
+Suppose for the sake of argument that important causal factors in European history are revealed if we distinguish, for any given political and economic region, between a feudal period, on the one hand, and the period of transition to recognizably modern organization of trade, production, and governance.
+If this is so, then the distinction in question will correspond for each region to two different natural categories of historical events and processes, such that the consequences of a historical event will tend to be significantly determined by its situation with respect to this periodization.
+Of course, the natural historical periods in question would have "vague" boundaries-they would possess homeostatic property cluster explanatory definitions-but as we have seen, this vagueness would not undermine their status as natural kinds in the sense appropriate to the accommodation thesis.

 If an example in which the members of the kinds are historical events seems too atypical to be fully convincing, consider the (homeostatic property cluster) distinction between feudal and capitalist economic systems.
-It is almost certainly true that recognizing this distinction contributes fundamentally to accommodation in the disciplinary matrix which includes economic and social history.
+It is almost certainly true that recognizing this distinction contributes fundamentally to accommodation in the disciplinary matrix that includes economic and social history.

-Now, according to some economic theories (Marxist ones, for example) this distinction corresponds to quite general (inexact) "laws" of economic development such that in any suitably situated human society there would be a tendency for the means and organization of production to go through a feudal stage followed by a capitalist one.
-An alternative view is that the explanatory utility of the distinction rests instead on a very large number of factors peculiar to European economic history, so that, while it is explanatorily important to study the transition from feudalism to capitalism in various different European countries or regions, this is so because of factors peculiar to Europe.
+Now, according to some economic theories (Marxist ones, for example), this distinction corresponds to quite general (inexact) "laws" of economic development such that in any suitably situated human society there would be a tendency for the means and organization of production to go through a feudal stage followed by a capitalist one.
+An alternative view is that the explanatory utility of the distinction rests instead on a very large number of factors peculiar to European economic history so that, although it is explanatorily important to study the transition from feudalism to capitalism in various different European countries or regions, it is important only because of factors peculiar to Europe.

 What's at stake in the difference between these two conceptions is methodologically important.
 It is commonplace to describe China's economic organization as having been feudal until the present century.
-If the first conception is correct, this claim, if true, should be expected to indicate explanatorily important similarities between, say, early 19th century China and 14th century England.
-If, on the other hand, the second conception is correct, the economy of China was 'feudal' only in an extended metaphorical sense of the term, and expecting to find explanatorily important similarities of the sort indicated would be a mistake.
+If the first conception is correct, this claim, if true, should be expected to indicate explanatorily important similarities between, say, early nineteenth-century China and fourteenth-century England.
+If, on the other hand, the second conception is correct, the economy of China was "feudal" only in an extended metaphorical sense of the term, and expecting to find explanatorily important similarities of the sort indicated would be a mistake.

 Suppose now, for the sake of argument, that the second conception of the distinction is correct.
-Then deployment of the categories "feudal economy," "capitalist economy," and of the categories employed to characterize the transition between feudal and capitalist economies, will contribute to the satisfaction of the accommodation demands of economic and political history only to the extent that it is recognized that the phenomena they describe are peculiar to a particular temporal segment of European history.
-If this is so, then the deployment of the categories in question contributes significantly to the accommodation of the explanatory practice of economic and political historians, albeit only when they are examining economic and social developments in Europe between, e.g., the 10th and 21st centuries.
+Then deployment of the categories feudal economy and capitalist economy and of the categories employed to characterize the transition between feudal and capitalist economies will contribute to the satisfaction of the accommodation demands of economic and political history only to the extent that it is recognized that the phenomena they describe are peculiar to a particular temporal segment of European history.
+If this is so, then the deployment of the categories in question contributes significantly to the accommodation of the explanatory practice of economic and political historians, albeit only when they are examining economic and social developments in Europe between, for example, the tenth and twenty-first centuries.